-As a minimum, the following need to be in your executive employment contract:
+As a minimum, include the following in your agreement:

 - Employer